Robert Pattinson On Marriage, Family, And Feeling Like A Teenager

 Interestingly, Hollywood Life reports that Pattinson started dating Twigs in late 2014, so when the Twilight star mentions that he didn’t think about marriage and starting a family “until about two years ago,” he was most likely referring to the start of his current relationship.

-The Daily Mail reports that FKA Twigs has recently been named the creative director of NikeWomen’s newest campaign.
+The Daily Mail reported that FKA Twigs has recently been named the creative director of NikeWomen’s newest campaign.

-What a beautiful creative couple Robert Pattinson & FKA twigs ❤bless them ???????? pic.twitter.com/xW9y3Kt3N7
+What a beautiful creative couple Robert Pattinson & FKA twigs ❤bless them???????? pic.twitter.com/xW9y3Kt3N7

 — Truth~Has~No~Agenda (@Luv_AlwaysWins) January 11, 2017

-Pattinson has suffered from anxiety and depression in the past and has had therapy to help cope with the symptoms; however, he’s never let his depression stand in the way of his career.
+Pattinson has suffered from anxiety and depression in the past and has had therapy to help cope with the symptoms, however, he’s never let his depression stand in the way of his career.
 He has delivered stellar performances in his movies, including Little Ashes, Remember Me, Water for Elephants, Cosmopolis, and The Rover.

 Pattinson is very involved in humanitarian work, aiming to stop child abuse, child prostitution, and child trafficking, all of which have become so prevalent in society.
 He’s also become part of the International Medical Corps by joining the First Responders Campaign in order to raise issues about global humanitarian crises.
-And, Pattinson has been part of Public Service Announcement campaigns to promote awareness about cancer.
+Pattinson has also been part of Public Service Announcement campaigns to promote awareness about cancer.

 Robert Pattinson is surging ahead on the professional front and is scheduled to feature in High Rise, a science fiction movie.
 Andrew Lauren and D.J.
 Gugenheim will be producing the film and have partnered with a number of companies to provide finance for the film.
 French director Claire Denis will be the director, and the movie will feature actors like Patricia Arquette and Mia Goth.
 According to Variety, the movie tells the story of criminals who agree to reduce their jail time in return for embarking on a dangerous mission that requires them to travel to a black hole on an intergalactic ship.